KREAMpresLIQ/DailyRoutine/README.md

 # Instructions

-Look at the code in the vode editor on the left.
-There are errors in all of the lines of code.
+Look at the code in the code editor on the left.
+There are errors in of the lines of code.
 Fix the code so that it runs without errors.

 **Warning:** The output in your program should match the example output **shown below** exactly, character for character, even spaces and symbols should be identical, otherwise the tests won't pass.

 # Example Output